History of Gilgit-Baltistan: Patola Shahis

 In 720, the delegation of Surendrāditya (蘇麟陀逸之 (sūlíntuóyìzhī)) reached the Chinese imperial court.
 He was referred to by the Chinese records as the king of Great Palola; however, it is unknown if Baltistan was under Gilgit rule at the time.
 The Chinese emperor also granted the ruler of Cashmere, Chandrāpīḍa ("Tchen-fo-lo-pi-li"), the title of "King of Cashmere".
 By 721/722, Baltistan had come under the influence of the Tibetan Empire.

 In 721–722, Tibetan army attempted but failed to capture Gilgit or Bruzha (Yasin valley).
 By this time, according to Chinese records, the king of Little Palola was Mo-ching-mang (沒謹忙 (méijǐnmáng)).
 He had visited Tang court requesting military assistance against the Tibetans.
 Between 723 and 728, the Korean Buddhist pilgrim Hyecho passed through this area.
 In 737/738, Tibetan troops under the leadership of Minister Bel Kyesang Dongtsab of Emperor Me Agtsom took control of Little Palola.
 By 747, the Chinese army under the leadership of the ethnic-Korean commander Gao Xianzhi had recaptured Little Palola.

 Great Palola was subsequently captured by the Chinese army in 753 under the military Governor Feng Changqing.
 However, by 755, due to the An Lushan rebellion, the Tang Chinese forces withdrew and was no longer able to exert influence in Central Asia and in the regions around Gilgit-Baltistan.
 The control of the region was left to the Tibetan Empire.
 They referred to the region as Bruzha, a toponym that is consistent with the ethnonym "Burusho" used today.
 Tibetan control of the region lasted until late-800s CE.

-Trakhan Dynasty
+Gilgit

-Ahmad Hasan Dani notes local tradition to mention of a Trakhan Dynasty succeeding to the Patola Shahis, and ruling uninterruptedly until the 19th century for over a millennium.
+Ahmad Hasan Dani notes local tradition to mention a Trakhan dynasty succeeding to the Patola Shahis, and ruling uninterruptedly until the 19th century for over a millennium.
 He put forward a tentative reconstruction of the dynasty, deriving from H. Khan and Rais Khan's histories of the region.
-Historical evidence—coins, inscriptions etc.—corroborating the narrative was absent during Dani's time and those which have been since discovered, reject the presence of any such dynasty.
+Historical evidence — coins, inscriptions etc. — corroborating the narrative was absent during Dani's time and those which have been since discovered, reject the presence of any such dynasty.